Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Lie algebras obtained from graphs

-A \emph{subspace} of $\Pi(V,Q)$ is a subset $S$ of the point set of $\Pi$ such that each line meeting $S$ in two points is contained in $S$.
+A \emph{subspace} of a partial linear space $\Pi=(P,L)$ is a subset $S$ of the point set of $\Pi$ such that each line meeting $S$ in two points is contained in $S$.
 A subspace $S$ is often identified with the partial linear space $(S, \{\ell\in L\mid \ell\subseteq S\})$.
 As the intersection of subspaces is again a subspace, we can define the subspace generated by a subset $X$ of $P$ to be the intersection of all subspaces containing $X$.

-Cotriangular spaces (and their subspaces) have been studied by several authors, see for example \cite{Hall,Shult, Seidel}.
+Cotriangular spaces and their subspaces have been studied by several authors, see for example \cite{Hall,Shult, Seidel}.
 Their connection with Lie algebras has been considered in \cite{cotriangleLie,Erik}.